BrunoKrugel/resume/README.md

 - Experience in development software using Test Driven Development.
 - Configuration and maintenance of pipelines using Jenkins.
 - Using NodeJS, Java, Cloud Foundry, RabbitMQ on a daily basis.

+*Customer Support (04/2017 - 12/2019)*

+- Experience in supporting and configuring Integration processes (ECC and SCM-APO).
+- Customer support and consulting for Extended Warehouse management.
+- High Experience with Queue Management and Queue Screening.
+- ABAP Code analysis and debugging.
+- High experience in creating and maintaining Knowledge Base Articles (KBA).

 **Rech Informática (01/2016 – 03/2017)**
 *Software Developer*